jeffbruce/ClusterMouseAutism/README.md

     - might be possible by supplying an argument to reorderfun
     - could be more interpretable by others
     - use pvclust to plot the actual appropriateness of the clusters
-    - this doesn't seem very useful because you can infer the most similar model directly from the length of the dendrogram branch
+    - this doesn't seem very useful because you can infer the most similar strain directly from the length of the dendrogram branch
 - provide user with a control to select groups of regions according to common attributes (gene models that affect the synapse, white matter / social perception & autonomic regulation, etc.)
 - replace collaborator pdf summaries of scanned brains with generic Shiny app
 - relate Shiny app to genetic information of the mouse models?